-I broadly define the church universal as the collective human spirit.
+When I tell people that I write today for the church of tomorrow, I’m often asked how I think the church will look in the future.
+Firstly, I broadly define the church universal as the collective human spirit.
 The walled model of the church of yesterday is slowly dying to her old image.
-In my mind, her death has already occured.
+In my mind, her death has already occurred.
 Therefore, I write for those who are ready to move beyond the current image of church into a new reality.
-My books speak directly to future generations of people who will build and shape the church’s new image in the world.

 Click to Learn More.